Ablativo/Documents/Architecture.md

 ---
 ## <a id="dboard"></a>Dashboard for data analysis
 Management and monitoring module, practically speaking the admin console.
-In this case, a web application running on every browser.
-It is implemented with **React** + **Material UI**, for great performances and a pleasant Material Design interface.
+It is implemented as a **React + Material UI** web application so that to have a fully responsive and accessible from everywhere tool, with great performances and a pleasant Material Design interface.
+It provides information about:
-It provides information about the current environmental status of the museum, showing the telemetries collected by the embedded sensors.
-Moreover, it shows the number of visitor inside the museum using the mobile application, and the number of likes that each artwork receive.
+* The current environmental status of the museum, showing the telemetries collected by the embedded sensors;
+* The number of visitor inside the museum using the mobile application
+* The number of likes that each artwork receive;

-In future releases, it may include other functionalities for such as a calendar, Q&A fast personalization, and so on.
+In future releases, it may include other functionalities, such as a calendar, Q&A fast personalization, and so on.

 ---